-The adoption of the amendment and restatement by the Board of Directors reflects a determination by the Board that ensuring the continued availability of a sufficient number of options available for grant under the Option Plan is important to our ongoing and continuing efforts to attract and retain key senior management personnel and increase the interest of our executive officers in our continuing success.
+The Board of Directors believes that increasing the maximum number of shares of Common Stock available for issuance under the Plan from 10,000,000 shares to 11,000,000 is in the best interests of SIGA and its stockholders.
+The proposed amendment to the Plan reflects the Board of Directors' determination that ensuring the continued availability of a sufficient number of options available for grant under the Plan is important to SIGA's ongoing and continuing efforts to attract and retain key senior management personnel and to increase the interest of executive officers of SIGA in the success of SIGA's business.

-The following summary is qualified in its entirety by reference to the Option Plan, a copy of which is attached hereto as Appendix 2.
+The following summary is qualified in its entirety by reference to the Plan, a copy of which is attached hereto as Appendix A.

-Description of the Option Plan
+Description of the Plan

-The purposes of the Option Plan are to attract and retain the best available personnel, to provide an additional incentive to our employees, consultants and non-employee directors and to promote the success of our business.
+The purposes of the Plan are to attract and retain the best available personnel, to provide an additional incentive to SIGA's employees, consultants and non-employee directors and to promote the success of SIGA's business.

-The Option Plan is administered by the compensation committee (the "Committee") of the Board of Directors comprised of "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934 and "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-However, with respect to the non-employee members of the Board of Directors and any individuals that are not reasonably expected to be "covered employees" under Code Section 162(m) or in any other situation that the Board of Directors elects, the entire Board of Directors may act as the Committee.
-The Committee designates the persons to receive options, the number of shares subject to each option and the terms of the options, including the option's price and period of exercisability, subject to certain limitations and as permitted by the Option Plan.
+The Plan provides that it is to be administered by a committee appointed by the Board of Directors, comprised of "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934 and "outside directors" within the meaning of Section 162(m) of the Code.
+The Board of Directors has appointed the Compensation Committee to administer the Plan.
+However, with respect to the non-employee members of the Board of Directors and any individuals that are not reasonably expected to be "covered employees" under Section 162(m) of the Code or in any other situation that the Board of Directors elects, the entire Board of Directors may act as the Compensation Committee.
+The Compensation Committee designates the persons to receive options, the number of shares subject to each option and the terms of the options, including the option's price and period of exercisability, subject to certain limitations and as permitted by the Plan.

-The maximum number of shares of common stock available for issuance under the Option Plan is 7,500,000 shares (the previously approved 2,500,000 and 5,000,000 added by this amendment) subject to adjustment in the event of stock splits, stock dividends, mergers, consolidations and the like.
-Shares of common stock subject to options granted under the Option Plan that expire or terminate are available for options to be issued under the Option Plan.
-The Option Plan now provides that no individual may be granted options with respect to more than 4,900,000 shares in any calendar year.
+The maximum number of shares of Common Stock currently available for issuance under the Plan is 10,000,000 shares, subject to adjustment in the event of stock splits, stock dividends, mergers, consolidations and the like.
+Shares of Common Stock subject to options granted under the Plan that expire or terminate are available for options to be issued under the Plan.